About this place

 Heathcote is home to an extensive seagrass habitat that provides protection and food resources for an array of species, including school prawns, blue-swimmer crabs, gobbleguts and seahorses.
 Heathcote provides an excellent vantage point to view bottlenose dolphins either chasing mullet as they move up the Swan and Canning rivers or taking advantage of the fish habitat created by the South of Perth Yacht Club.

 Heathcote is an important place to Whadjuk Nyoongar people, and was once a Whadjuk men’s ceremonial site.
 The western side of Heathcote down to Waylen Bay is known as Kooyagardup, which means the place of the big nose frog in Nyoongar.
 Today this area is popular for family picnics and barbecues.
 There is also a café, museum and gallery located at Heathcote Reserve.
-Look out for information along the western cliff face footpath to learn more about the history of Heathcote.
+Look out for the Riverpark Journeys information node along the western cliff face footpath to learn more about the Aboriginal and European history of Heathcote.

 Safety information